 - Mouse: Helps move the cursor and select items on the screen.

-- Scanner: Converts printed documents or images into digital form.
+- Scanner: converts physical documents into digital form

 Without input devices, the computer cannot receive any instructions or data from the user.